Skip to main content

 Conservation And Sustainability

-The reserve faces potentially catastrophic impacts from the armed conflict, including direct destruction through military operations, fires from shelling, and long-term contamination from unexploded ordnance.
-Even before the conflict, the small, scattered clusters were vulnerable to edge effects, invasive species, and encroachment from adjacent agriculture.
-The globally unique chalk steppe flora, found nowhere else on Earth, faces potential irreversible loss if clusters are severely damaged.
-Post-conflict assessment and restoration will be essential, but some biodiversity loss may be permanent.
+The reserve faces potentially catastrophic conservation impacts from the armed conflict, including direct habitat destruction through military operations, fires from shelling, and long-term contamination from unexploded ordnance across all four branches.
+[1] Even before the conflict, the small, scattered clusters were vulnerable to edge effects, invasive species, and encroachment from adjacent agriculture.
+The globally rare chalk steppe flora of the Kreidova Flora branch, with endemic species found only in the Donets Ridge region, faces potential irreversible loss if the cluster is severely damaged.
+The 2022 Russian occupation of Donetsk Oblast has placed Khomutovskyi, Kamiani Mohyly, and Kreidova Flora under occupation, while the Kalmiuske branch's status depends on the front line position.
+Post-conflict assessment and targeted restoration will be essential, but some biodiversity loss may be permanent.

 Visitor Ratings